 Parents of Alcoholics

-Parents of alcoholic children suffer greatly, whether the child is an adolescent at home or an adult.
+Parents of alcoholic children suffer greatly from alcoholism effects, whether the child is an adolescent at home or an adult.
 Parents often blame themselves for failing to raise a sober child.
 They may feel helpless, not knowing the right way to support their child.
 If the alcoholic child asks for financial assistance, the parents may feel torn between refusing, and watching their child go without, and helping and then worrying that the money will be spent on alcohol.

 Alcoholism is not felt in isolation.
-If someone you love has a drinking problem, call 1-269-704-7232 to seek help.
+If someone you love has a drinking problem, call toll-free to seek help.